-The RCS also gives credence to the General Medical Council (GMC) having the legal power to formally recognize additional qualifications or credentials which would then include specialist qualifications for those who operate in the cosmetics field.
+The RCS also gives credence to the General Medical Council (GMC) having the legal power to formally recognize additional qualifications or credentials.
+These would then include specialist qualifications for those who operate in the cosmetics field.

-One advantage of the proposed new legislation could include a public register which would provide the names of doctors or surgeons with the qualification.
+One advantage of the proposed new legislation could include a public register.
+It would provide the names of doctors or surgeons with the qualification.
 Patients and employers could then verify whether a proficient cosmetic surgeon has limited or extensive and recognized experience in the specific procedures.

 RCS Warning: "The risks of cosmetic surgery can be serious and include disfigurement.
 For example, the PIP breast implant failures resulted in ruptured implants that could form scar tissue and pain and inflammation."